 France's business community is also concerned about the likely impact of the new tax rate for top earners.

-According to the Paris Chamber of Commerce and Industry, the move targets many of the country's "talented entrepreneurs" who are needed to drive economic development.
+According to the Paris Chamber of Commerce and Industry.
+The move targets many of the country's "talented entrepreneurs" who needed to drive economic development.